 Moving to a new country is always scary since you don’t know anyone, you don’t know which areas are good to live in, where to go out, where to sightsee, or how the transport works.
-It is extremely daunting to pack up and leave, but it doesn’t have to be if you have a little help.
-So, let me help you in deciding why you should move to Ireland today!
+It is incredibly daunting to pack up and leave, but it doesn’t have to be if you have a little help.
+So, let me help you decide why you should move to Ireland today!

 Well, there are many reasons to move to Ireland.
-It is a guarantee that you will meet some amazing people and make great lifelong friends.
+It guarantees that you will meet some amazing people and make great lifelong friends.
 You will eat the best foods available in some of the best restaurants in the world.
-You will experience amazing culture and learn great history about Ireland.
-There are endless opportunities for you to find the perfect job for you which will build your career.
+You will experience the fantastic culture and learn great history about Ireland.
+There are endless opportunities for you to find the perfect job that will build your career.

 It is close to Europe, so you are only a plane flight away from other great countries.
 So much more companies are starting up their business in Ireland due to Brexit, which means it is the best time to move and secure yourself a great job.
 You can travel all over Ireland in a car which means you get to experience some of the country’s best landscapes every weekend.

-The island has an Oceanic Climate which means normal weather includes rain, winds, and cloudiness.
-The weather can, quite literally, have 4 seasons in one day.
+The island has an Oceanic Climate, which means typical weather includes rain, winds, and cloudiness.
+The weather can, quite literally, have four seasons in one day.
 Due to this type of weather, flooding is unavoidable in Ireland.
-High flood risk areas would mainly occur around the coastal areas such as Galway, Kerry, Clare, Limerick and much more.
+High flood risk areas would mainly occur around the coastal areas such as Galway, Kerry, Clare, Limerick, and much more.

-If you plan on moving there, avoid living close to the coast, and especially the West.
+If you plan to move there, avoid living close to the coast, especially in the West.
 The East is still hit with some flood risks, but not as severely as the West.
-The Irish Government do take precautions to inform the people when a flood may occur and issue a Yellow or Red weather warning for the specific areas.
-They also take preventative measures to help minimise the severity of the flood damage.
+The Irish Government does take precautions to inform the people when a flood may occur and issue a Yellow or Red weather warning for the specific areas.
+They also take preventative measures to help minimize the severity of the flood damage.

 2.Affordable Cost of Living